The stars fell wrong.The stars fell wrong.

 "The boy disobeyed—I ordered him back—"

-"He's fourteen.
+"He's sixteen.
 You're the captain."
-The baby, small and fragile, still breathing, the light almost gone now.
+The baby's warmth pressed against his chest.
 "I pulled him out.
 You watched."

 Varn's eyes swept the other hunters.
 Stopped on Ferne.
 On Grey-beard.
 On the others shifting, looking away.